 * The option of doing guided nature walks

 * The freedom for your guide to go off-road

-These extras are especially advantageous in conservancies that share unfenced borders with Africa’s most famous national parks – Kenya’s Masai Mara & Tanzania’s Serengeti and Depending on the destination, conservancies are also known as private concessions, private reserves, wildlife management concessions and community management areas.
+These extras are especially advantageous in conservancies that share unfenced borders with Africa’s most famous national parks – Kenya’s Masai Mara & Tanzania’s Serengeti Depending on the destination, conservancies are also known as private concessions, private reserves, wildlife management concessions, and community management areas.

 How private conservancies enhance your vacation

 Since conservancies have fewer visitors at any one time, there are fewer guests on game-viewing activities, even during the high season.
 This means largely crowd-free game drives and the pleasure of enjoying a wilderness without seeing more than one or two other vehicles and no congestion around sightings.

 While the game viewing in national parks is legendary, the high-season crowds do take away from the experience.